How Much Over-parameterization Is Sufficient to Learn Deep ReLU Networks?: Main theory

-\section{Main Theory}
+\section{Main theory}

 In this section, we present the optimization and generalization guarantees of GD and SGD for learning deep ReLU networks.
 We first make the following assumption on the training data points. \begin{assumption} All training data points satisfy $\|\xb_i\|_2 = 1$, $i=1,\ldots,n$. \end{assumption} This assumption has been widely made in many previous works \citep{allen2018convergence,allen2018rnn,du2018gradient,du2018gradientdeep,zou2019gradient} in order to simplify the theoretical analysis.
+This assumption can be relaxed to be upper bounded and lower bounded by some constant.

 In the following, we give the definition of Neural Tangent Random Feature (NTRF) \citep{cao2019generalizationsgd}, which characterizes the functions learnable by over-parameterized ReLU networks. \begin{definition}[Neural Tangent Random Feature, \citep{cao2019generalizationsgd}] Let $\Wb^{(0)}$ be the initialization weights, and $F_{\Wb^{(0)},\Wb}(\xb) = f_{\Wb^{(0)}}(\xb) + \la\nabla f_{\Wb^{(0)}}(\xb),\Wb-\Wb^{(0)}\ra$ be a function with respect to the input $\xb$.
 Then the NTRF function class is defined as follows